Neekey18/LITA_TRAINING_COURSE/README.md

 ###Project Overview

-This Project contains analysis of sales of seven products marketed by an e-commerce company across four geographical regions.
+This Project contains sales analysis of seven products sold by an e-commerce company across four geographical regions.

 ###Data Sources

-The Data used in this analysis were sourced from the Excel Spreadsheet of the e-commerce company.
+The Data used in this analysis were sourced from the Excel spreadsheet of the e-commerce company.